k3karthic/ansible__shadowsocks/README.md

 # Ansible - Shadowsocks Proxy

-The Ansible playbook in this repository configures a FreeBSD 13 instance to act as a SOCKS proxy for [NetGuard](https://www.netguard.me/) using [Shadowsocks](https://shadowsocks.org/en/index.html).
+The Ansible playbook in this repository configures a SOCKS proxy for [NetGuard](https://www.netguard.me/).
+The server runs on [FreeBSD 13](https://www.freebsd.org/) and uses the [Shadowsocks](https://shadowsocks.org/en/index.html) package.

 The playbook assumes the instance runs in Google Cloud using the scripts below,
 - [https://github.com/k3karthic/terraform__gcloud-instance](https://github.com/k3karthic/terraform__gcloud-instance)